 An example is the Avión Solidario (Humanitarian Airplane), which went into action in three emergency situations in 2017 based on requests from embassies and humanitarian aid organizations.
-LATAM was active in combating the fires that affected the Valparaiso region in January, one of the most heavily visited destinations in Chile.
+LATAM was active in combating the fires that affected Southern Chile in January.
 The Group also provided support in Peru, where more than 133,000 people were made homeless by the floods caused by the El Niño phenomenon in March.
 LATAM Peru organized 27 charter flights to transport 174 metric tons of donations and 2,300 people, including victims made homeless and volunteers.
 In partnership with the Another Joy Foundation, the program helped victims of hurricane Maria, which hit Puerto Rico in September.